kubernetes/kubernetes/docs/getting-started-guides/docker-multinode/master.md

 ### Set up Flannel on the master node
-Flannel is a network abstraction layer build by CoreOS, we will use it to provide simplfied networking between our Pods of containers.
+Flannel is a network abstraction layer build by CoreOS, we will use it to provide simplified networking between our Pods of containers.

 Flannel re-configures the bridge that Docker uses for networking.
 As a result we need to stop Docker, reconfigure its networking, and then restart Docker.